JHU-PL-Lab/www-fpse/lecture/basic-ocaml.md

 ### Simple Structured Data Types: Option and Result

-* Before getting into "bigger" data types and how to declare our own, let's use one of the simplest structured data types, the built-in `option` type.
+* Before getting into "bigger" data types like lists and trees, let's use one of the simplest structured data types, the built-in `option` type.

 ```ocaml
 Some 5;;